MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 1. Log in to WIN1 virtual machine as Admin with the password: **Pa55w.rd**.

-2. Open the browser, search for, download, and install the new Microsoft Edge browser if you didn't do this in the previous labs.
-Start the new Edge browser.
+2. Open the Microsoft Edge browser.

-3. In the Edge browser, navigate to the Azure portal at https://portal.azure.com .
+3. In the Edge browser, navigate to the Azure portal at (https://portal.azure.com).

 4. In the **Sign in** dialog box, copy, and paste in the tenant Email account for the admin username provided by your lab hosting provider and then select **Next**.